samdev-pro/SamDev-Pro/README.md

-# 🏗️ Sam H — Construction Data Engineer & Digital Delivery Specialist
+# 🏗️ Sam H — Workflow Automation & Digital Delivery

 I build workflow systems, dashboard tools, and operational automation solutions that improve how teams capture, organize, and use data.